CyanoacrylatesGlue; Super Glue; Crazy Glue

 What to Expect at the Emergency Room

-The health care provider will measure and monitor your vital signs, including temperature, pulse, breathing rate, and blood pressure.
-Symptoms will be treated as appropriate.
+The health care provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
+Symptoms will be treated.

-How well you do depends on the amount of poison swallowed and how quickly treatment is received.
-The faster you get medical help, the better the chance for recovery.
+How well someone does depends on how much cyanoacrylate they swallowed and how quickly they receive treatment.
+The faster medical help is given, the better the chance for recovery.

-Review Date: 2/28/2012
+Review Date: 11/4/2015